ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 captured by the variable `event_audio`.
-So to harness this pre-existing functionality, I simply created another class called `RecordOwnerVoice`, which inherits `Monitor`. `RecordOwnerVoice`, you guessed it, records the owner's voice, and it does it by asking a series of questions through a very simple command line interface (CLI). `Monitor` was written as a generic event detector and contains no code or variable names that even suggest it is specifically for dog barks.
-Therefore it can also be used for *human* barks.
-Thus by inheriting `Monitor`, I didn't have to write a single line of code related to recording audio.
+So to harness this pre-existing functionality, I simply created another class called `RecordOwnerVoice`, which inherits `Monitor`. `RecordOwnerVoice`, you guessed it, records the owner's voice, and it does it by asking a series of questions through a very simple command line interface (CLI).
+By inheriting `Monitor`, I didn't have to write a single line of code related to recording audio.
 In fact, almost all the code in `RecordOwnerVoice` pertains to management of the CLI menu logic: